ARTbio/startbio/docs/Run-Galaxy/index.md

     Trinity, etc.) may exceed 5 or 6 hours.

-    Likewise, some metagenomic or *de novo* assembly approaches may require a substantial amount of memory that is not necessarily provided by public Galaxy server.
+    Likewise, some metagenomic or *de novo* assembly approaches may require a substantial amount of memory that is not necessarily provided to users of public Galaxy servers.
+    Administering your own Galaxy server will allow you to access large amounts of RAM for these tasks, provided that, as for storage, you can support the cost of this RAM.

 - **Full control on installed tools**